radian-software/straight.el/README.md

 this change on all recipes which do not explicitly specify a `:no-byte-compile` attribute.

+##### Native compilation

+Experimental support for native compilation of Emacs Lisp code is currently under development in the `feature/native-comp` branch of the official Emacs repository (see [gccemacs][gccemacs]).
+When running on this version of Emacs, `straight.el` will perform native compilation of packages.

 By specifying a non-nil value for the `:no-native-compile` attribute in a package's recipe, you may inhibit native compilation.
 You can also customize the variable `straight-disable-native-compilation` to effect this change on all recipes which do not explicitly specify a `:no-native-compile` attribute.

-Native compilation requires byte-compilation, so `:no-byte-compile` and `straight-disable-byte-compilation` also have the effect of inhibiting native compilation.
+Native compilation requires byte-compilation, so `:no-byte-compile` and `straight-disable-byte-compilation` will also disable native compilation.

+##### Symbolic links

 Usually, `straight.el` uses symbolic links ("symlinks") to make package files available from the build directory.
 This happens when